dspsandbox/lidarTDC/README.md

 * **RAM**.
 512MB DDR3 memory.
 Accessible to both PS and PL (via DMA).
 * **Python Server**.
 Devoted to the configuration/operation of the PL.
 It is has direct access to the data stored in the RAM memory.
 Control commands and data are transferred via the 1Gbps etherent PHY.
  * **FSM**.
 Finite state machine implementing the TDC logic.
 Expected temporal resolution: 5ns (sampling on both edges of a 100 MHz clk).
 Operational modes:
     * Direct: photon timestamps are saved on RAM.
-Data at RAM have to be readout before starting a new measurement.
+Data at RAM has to be readout before starting a new measurement.
     * Histogram: the accumulated counts for each time bin are saved on RAM.
 During a measurement the counters are are incremented by 1 if a photon has been received during the correspondig time bin.
 We expect to use 16 bit counters (at least 2^15-1 measurement results can be combined before readout).
 * **PLL**.
 Phase lock loop.
 * **DMA**.
 Direct memory access.
 Streams data from RAM to FSM and vice-versa.